HannaTronsen/Project-Bling-Empire/documentation/vision.md

 - [X] Write test to confirm that API working
 - [X] Figure out what data I want to save and what stock indicators to emphasize when determening the value of a stock
 - [X] Sort the key metrics for determening the value of a stock in decending order
-- [ ] Create a common Stock Data class that will handle metrics and formulas related to:
+- [ ] Create a common Stock Data class that will handle metrics and formulas related to yquery modules:
     - [X] General stock information
     - [ ] Revenue and earnings
     - [ ] Debt to equity